FDB (song)

-"FDB" is a song by American rapper Young Dro, released on March 28, 2013, as the lead single from his second studio album High Times (2013).
-The track, which’s title is an acronym for "Fuck Dat Bitch", was produced by production team FKi.
-The song peaked at number two on the Billboard Bubbling Under Hot 100 Singles, becoming Young Dro's highest charting song since 2006's "Shoulder Lean".
+"FDB" (acronym for "Fuck Dat Bitch") is a song by American rapper Young Dro, released on March 28, 2013, as the lead single from his second studio album High Times (2013).
+The track was produced by production team FKi.
+The song peaked at number two on the Billboard Bubbling Under Hot 100 Singles, becoming Young Dro's highest charting song since 2006's "Shoulder Lean", and matching the chart position of his other moderate hit, "Rubberband Banks".

 Background

 On March 28, 2013, "FDB" was released as the lead single from Young Dro's second studio album High Times.
 Dro explained the song to XXL saying.

 Critical reception

 "FDB" was met with generally positive reviews from music critics.
-XXL named the song one of High Times' most enjoyable moments, slso saying, "Under the song's polished and pristine finish, there's a sticky truth, a previously unsung realness blurred by black comedy and raucous punchlines."
+XXL named the song one of High Times' most enjoyable moments, also saying, "Under the song's polished and pristine finish, there's a sticky truth, a previously unsung realness blurred by black comedy and raucous punchlines."
 David Jeffries of AllMusic also praised the song, saying, "tracks like the minimal, mean, and infectious-as-poison-ivy number 'FDB' deserves to be lifted from the mixtape world and put on the turntable of every club."